|Nutrition Facts (per serving)|

 This version uses shortening and flour to make the roux, but feel free to use another fat such as bacon drippings or butter.
 The recipe is easy to double or triple for a larger family or group.
 Use your favorite variety of breakfast sausage in this recipe or try homemade pork sausage or turkey sausage.

-8 ounces breakfast sausage, any kind
+8 ounces breakfast sausage, hot, sage, or country

 2 tablespoons shortening, or lard